-House votes to hold Barr, McGahn in contempt, with another vote expected soon
+House votes to hold Barr, McGahn in 'contempt,' with another vote expected soon

 President Trump did not invoke executive privilege to shield any aspects of the Mueller report, but matters related to ongoing grand jury proceedings have been redacted pursuant to federal law, even from members of Congress.
 Mueller, in a rare public appearance before reporters, remarked in May, "I certainly do not question the attorney general's good faith" in deciding to make the report "largely public."

 Although the resolution did not use the word "contempt," it afforded similar civil powers to Democrats hoping the move will bolster their legal case for accessing the documents.
-The resolution empowers House Democrats to use the services of the House counsel to take their subpoena fight to court, and also gives congressional committee chairs the ability to unilaterally "initiate" judicial proceedings to enforce subpoenas in federal court.
+The resolution empowers House Democrats to use the services of the House counsel to take their subpoena fight against Barr and McGahn to court, and also gives congressional committee chairs the ability to unilaterally "initiate" judicial proceedings to enforce future subpoenas in federal court.

 The only restriction is that committee chairmen must first obtain the sign-off of a small, Democrat-dominated group of House leaders.